AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning: Experiments

 \subsubsection{Datasets}

 Table \ref{tab:dataset} summarizes the statistics and annotation granularity of the datasets used in our experiments.
 We evaluate our method on four widely used TSAD benchmarks.
-Notably, P denotes point anomalies, while Seq indicates sequence anomalies.
-The Yahoo~\cite{laptev2015generic} dataset released by Yahoo Labs consists of real and synthetic time series derived from production traffic.
-WSD~\cite{zhang2022efficient} contains real-world key performance indicators collected from large-scale web services, while IOPS~\cite{xu2018unsupervised} includes system-level performance metrics reflecting service scale, quality, and machine health.
-TODS ~\cite{lai2021tods} is a synthetic benchmark that covers diverse anomaly types, including point anomalies, contextual anomalies, and collective anomalies, and is designed to provide controlled yet challenging evaluation across varying temporal patterns and anomaly characteristics.
+Yahoo~\cite{laptev2015generic} contains real and synthetic time series derived from production traffic, with both point and segment anomalies.
+KPI and WSD~\cite{zhang2022efficient} contain real-world key performance indicators collected from large-scale web services, while IOPS~\cite{xu2018unsupervised} includes system-level performance metrics reflecting service scale, quality, and machine health.
+KPI, IOPS, and WSD mainly contain segment-level anomalies, making them suitable for evaluating range-level anomaly localization.